 ENO Harewood Artists makes a vital contribution to the next generation of opera talent in the UK and beyond.
 However, we rely on the support of forward thinking philanthropists to continue to develop new talent in this way.
 For a contribution of £1,500 per annum, supporters have the opportunity to experience the development and progress of our Harewood Artists through exclusive invitations to an annual series of recitals.

-For more information on supporting ENO Harewood Artists, please contact Georgina Ralston on email@example.com or 020 7845 9849.
+For more information on supporting ENO Harewood Artists, please contact Kat Hattersley on firstname.lastname@example.org or 020 7845 9494.

-In return, our production donors enjoy a variety of opportunities to be closely involved in productions from early rehearsals to the first night, including:
+Production Syndicate donors enjoy a variety of opportunities to be closely involved in productions, from early rehearsals leading right up to the First Night, including:

 - Special access to rehearsals leading up to the First Night